ArronJablonowski/ForensicsImaging.md/README.md

-# Creating a Forensic Image - Linux
+# Creating and Analyzing a Forensic Image - Using Linux
 USE A WRITE BLOCKER WHEN POSSIBLE
 * Disable auto mounting of Drives (be sure to test non evidence drive)
 ```